LeMikaelF/blog/_posts/2024-06-26-config-props.md

 In conclusion, I hope this pattern can help make your configuration code more expressive and reduce the cognitive overhead associated with configuration duplication.
 Happy coding!

+_The code from this post is [available on Github](https://github.com/LeMikaelF/config-props-merging-demo/blob/main/src/test/java/com/mikaelfrancoeur/springpropertymerging/MergingTest.java)._

 ---

 [^1]: Spring Boot first searches for the `@ConfigurationProperties` annotation on the factory method (the `@Bean` method), then on the type, and finally on the superclasses and interfaces.
 This allows factory methods to override type annotations, and subclasses to override superclasses/interfaces.
 See [`ConfigurationPropertiesBean::findAnnotation`](https://github.com/spring-projects/spring-boot/blob/main/spring-boot-project/spring-boot/src/main/java/org/springframework/boot/context/properties/ConfigurationPropertiesBean.java#L256).